Skip to content

 About Laci

 Hey, I'm Laci and I'm so glad you're here!
-I create ECLECTIC home decor and love sharing eclectic, MAXIMALIST, FUN home decor, easy DIY'S, and offer an award winning virtual interior design service✌🏻 I especially love creating content and sharing my work with you!
-Thank you for your support.
+I love sharing eclectic, vintage, MAXIMALIST, FUN home decor, easy DIY'S, and offer an award winning virtual interior design service✌🏻 I LOVE creating content and sharing my work with you!

 Post navigation